rfo909/CFT/README.md

 # Introduction

-The CFT application supports basic shell functions like "cd", "ls" and "pwd", but is also a programming language which lets you build functions, that both call each other as well as a system library of 200+ functions, both global and inside objects.
+The CFT application supports basic shell functions like "cd", "ls" and "pwd", but is primarily a Domain Specific Language (DSL) for automation.

-CFT is not a complete language, as one can not create classes.
+It is object oriented, as opposed to traditional *ix shells such as bash, which process text.

-Instead CFT offers a number of global functions which return relevant objects representing files, directories, strings, dates and so on.
+Still, you can not create your own classes, only use the built-in objects, as returned by the system library of 200+ functions, of which ~30 are globally available, and the rest exist as member functions of objects.

-Objects all contain functions.
 Example:

 ```
 $ Dir.files

-# really means:
+# means:
 # - call global function Dir() with no parameters
-# - returns Dir object
+# - returns Dir object for current directory
-# - call .files() function inside
+# - call .files() inside the Dir object
 # - returns list of File objects
 ```